takelwerk/takelage-doc/doc/debugging/molecule.md

 The first option uses molecule to create a container from a base image.
 Then it provisions this container with ansible.

-The second option uses packer and ansible to build first build an image.
+The second option uses packer and ansible to first build an image.
 Then is uses molecule to create a container from this image.

 When we want to debug our ansible scripts or our python tests we use the first method.